irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Audio_Visual-Identify_Misinformation/LESSON_NAME-Identify_Malign_Information.md

   - **~~Answer~~**: ~~Evaluation of Evidence.~~

 ---
+# Slide 21: Why is it Important?
+Ask students to reflect on the importance of identifying misinformation and disinformation in their professional and personal lives.

-# Slide 18: Lesson Summary
+# Slide 22: Lesson Summary
 ## Review and Summary
 - During this block of instruction, we covered:
   - Key learning step activity 1: MOM framework.